dmarreco/serverless-crud-api/README.md

 ## Possible further improvements:

-- Improve imports, eliminating relative paths (ex '../...') and avoiding importing the whole module when not needed.
 - Use a proper middleware such as https://middy.js.org/ instead of the simple home-made lambda wrapper at 'lib/lambda-wrapper.ts'.
 - Integrate with a parameter storage like SSM or Secrets Manager, either at runtime or deployment time.
 - Define IAM role per function, adopting a more strict read/write permission policy.